Speedy Gonzales: Notable cartoon appearances

-Concern about stereotypes
+Reception and controversy

 Feeling that the character presented an offensive Mexican stereotype, Cartoon Network shelved Speedy's films when it gained exclusive rights to broadcast them in 1999 (as a subsidiary of Time Warner, Cartoon Network is a corporate sibling to Warner Bros.).
 In an interview with Fox News on March 28, 2002, Cartoon Network spokeswoman Laurie Goldberg commented, "It hasn't been on the air for years because of its ethnic stereotypes."

-The Hispanic-American rights organization League of United Latin American Citizens called Speedy a cultural icon, and thousands of users registered their support of the character on the hispaniconline.com message boards.
+However, the Hispanic-American rights organization League of United Latin American Citizens called Speedy a cultural icon, and thousands of users registered their support of the character on the hispaniconline.com message boards.
 Fan campaigns to put Speedy back on the air resulted in the return of the animated shorts to Cartoon Network in 2002.

-Despite such dubious controversy over a generally positive characterization in a cartoon character created in 1953, Speedy Gonzales remained a popular character in Latin America.
+Speedy Gonzales remained a popular character in Latin America.
 Many Hispanic people remembered him fondly as a quick-witted, heroic Mexican character who always got the best of his opponents, at a time when such positive depictions of Latin Americans were rare in popular entertainment.

 In 2006, Volkswagen licensed Speedy Gonzales for a series of Spanish-language commercials for the Volkswagen Golf, using footage from the cartoon of the same name.

-In a March 2021 essay, Los Angeles Times columnist Gustavo Arellano wrote, “I love Speedy so much, I keep a large painting of him in my home office.
-His kind smile and brown skin takes me back to my childhood — and reminds me of where we as Mexicans exist today.”
+In a March 2021 essay, Los Angeles Times columnist Gustavo Arellano wrote, "I love Speedy so much, I keep a large painting of him in my home office.
+His kind smile and brown skin takes me back to my childhood — and reminds me of where we as Mexicans exist today."